JuliaLang/julia/doc/src/manual/integers-and-floating-point-numbers.md

 ### Syntax Conflicts

-Juxtaposed literal coefficient syntax may conflict with two numeric literal syntaxes: hexadecimal, octal and binary integer literals and engineering notation for floating-point literals.
+Juxtaposed literal coefficient syntax may conflict with some numeric literal syntaxes: hexadecimal, octal and binary integer literals and engineering notation for floating-point literals.
 Here are some situations where syntactic conflicts arise: